 You’ll find plenty of useful information below, as well responses to some of the questions that came up during the event that we didn't have quite enough time to cover.
-I encourage you to continue to check in with us right here on our Career Advice blog over the coming weeks as we'll be publishing new resources and expert advice on this topic.
+I encourage you to check in with us right here on our Career Advice blog as we continue to publish new resources and expert advice on this topic.

 Resources for those facing ageism